blackhatethicalhacking/XSSRocket/README.md

 It also includes a **feature** that generates a random **Sun Tzu quote for Offensive Security** and uses lolcat to display colorful outputs and ASCII art and a check system to ensure that the user is connected to the internet before running it.

 What is special about this tool is that technically, is the **methodology** used and **critical thinking** behind it for each step that it is doing its action, but also by changing the payload wordlist, you could do more injection based attacks.
-This means you can modify it, so it can check for SQL Injections, OS Command Injection and so on! - **If you do change it, send us a push notification so we can add it!**
+This means you can modify it, so it can check for SQL Injections, OS Command Injection and so on! - **If you do change it, send us a push notification so we can add it!** You also get to perform stealth scans by changing the IP before each attack to evade various mechanisms.

 # Features:

+• Supports Stealth Mode using Proxychains, for more reliable attacks against defensive mechanisms

 • Automatically fetches URLs from the Wayback Machine